 Although aging adults receive addiction treatment for a wide variety of substances, there are a couple that are particularly common among this age group.

-Alcohol use disorder (AUD) is the most pervasive type of substance abuse found in older adults.
+Alcohol use disorder (AUD) is the most pervasive type of substance use disorder found in older adults.

-Alcohol can have serious health consequences for people over 65, including through interactions with common medications that this population takes for physical or mental health conditions.
+This then puts them at an elevated risk for alcohol-related health complications, including interactions with common medications that this population takes for physical or mental health conditions.

-Alcohol abuse also comes with increased risks for diabetes, heart failure, memory problems, liver failure, and more.
+Alcohol use disorder also comes with increased risks for diabetes, heart failure, memory problems, liver failure, and more.

 Prescription Medication Misuse Among Older Americans